akiran/react-slick/README.md

 Use [jsfiddle template](https://jsfiddle.net/kirana/20bumb4g/) to try react-slick with different settings.

 ### Filling issues
-Please replicate your issue with [jsfiddile template](https://jsfiddle.net/kirana/20bumb4g/) and post it along with issue to make it easy for me to debug.
+Please replicate your issue with [jsfiddle template](https://jsfiddle.net/kirana/20bumb4g/) and post it along with issue to make it easy for me to debug.

 ### Starter Kit